 Joyce Wong | Writer, Director, Producer

-Joyce Wong’s previous films include: The Power of Love (Celine Dion Fans in Kenya), which screened at Hot Docs in 2010, EMBODYING TORONTO, which won WIFT-T’s “Most Innovative Film by a Female Director Award” at the Toronto Urban Film Festival in 2009, Souvenirs From Asia, which won Outstanding Canadian Short at the Reelworld Film Festival, and Banana Bruises, which won Best Fiction Short at York University’s Cinesiege Film Festival in 2006.
-Joyce graduated from York University with a BFA in Film Production in 2007, participated in the Berlinale Talent Campus in 2008, and the Toronto International Film Festival’s Talent Lab in 2016.
-Her work has been supported by the Canada Arts Council and Ontario Council for the Arts.
+Wong is an award winning director and writer.
+Her previous films include: The Power of Love (Celine Dion Fans in Kenya), which screened at Hot Docs in 2010, EmBodying Toronto, which won WIFT-T’s “Most Innovative Film by a Female Director Award” at the Toronto Urban Film Festival in 2009, Souvenirs From Asia, which won Outstanding Canadian Short at the Reelworld Film Festival in 2008.
+Wong participated in the Berlinale Talent Campus in 2008, and the Toronto International Film Festival’s Talent Lab in 2016.
+Her work has been supported by the Canada Council for the Arts and the Ontario Arts Council.
 Wexford Plaza is her first feature, and is based on her memories of growing up in Scarborough. www.joycewong.ca

 Matt Greyson | Producer

 Matt Greyson is a Toronto-based feature film and music video producer.
 He graduated from York University’s Film Production program along with Joyce.
 He’s a long term collaborator of Matt Johnson as the assistant director on The Dirties and Operation Avalanche and the field producer on VICE’s new scripted comedy Nirvanna the Band the Show.
 He’s produced music videos for Canada’s top musicians in July Talk, Born Ruffians and Tokyo Police Club that have been featured on MTV and MuchMusic.
 Wexford Plaza is Matt’s first feature film.